 Collaboration is imperative, genuinely invest in other peoples dreams, it may seem counterintuitive but I have found it to reinvigorate me every time.
 Do not be afraid to ask for help.
 Be real and do not be afraid to be vulnerable with your weaknesses and confident in your strengths.
 People are more willing to help that way.
 Keep an open-mind, wide eyes, and never stop wondering the “what-ifs?”

 What would you challenge aspiring entrepreneurs to do before they begin?

 Find support.
 I found Hispanic Hackers and they have become my friends, mentors and an amazing source of confidence and resources.
 I also love the book Mindset: The New Psychology of Success by Carol Dweck and Emotional Intelligence by Daniel Goleman.

 Interested in supporting or connecting with Veronica?

-Our Founder Series, features diverse startup founders building companies.
-Interested in being featured, email us at firstname.lastname@example.org
+The BLNDED Founders Series features diverse startup founders building companies.
+If you’re interested in being featured, email us at firstname.lastname@example.org.